 Why Is Repeatedly Betting on One Number a Mistake in Roulette?

-Repeatedly betting on one number in roulette is risky because the probability of hitting a single number is extremely low on every spin.
+Repeatedly betting on one number in roulette is risky because the probability of hitting a specific number is extremely low on every spin.
+While single-number payouts look attractive, the chance of landing that exact result remains small and creates much higher volatility than broader bet types.

 What Are the True Odds in Roulette?